What They Do

 Program Start Date

 The applicant must meet the academic prerequisites of this program and must complete pre-clinical baccalaureate degree requirements with an affiliated institution or possess a baccalaureate degree from an accredited institution prior to admission.
-The criteria for admission are:
+Prerequisities must be completed with a minimum grade of C- in each class.
+The course requirements are:

 - At least 16 semester hours of college-level biological sciences, including microbiology and immunology